luthier/luthier-core/guide/luthier/navigation.md

 ﻿# Navigation

-By default, the Kalf layout view will automatically build the view’s navigation by scanning the Cascading File System for Kalf controllers ([see routing](routing)).
+By default, the Luthier layout view will automatically build the view’s navigation by scanning the Cascading File System for Luthier controllers ([see routing](routing)).
 Each detected directory results in one item in the main navigation, linking to the first (alphabetically) detected controller in each directory.
 If a `home` controller exists in a directory,